-Guest Starrs: The Top 5 Guitar Solos on Ringo Starr Songs
+Guest Starrs: The Top Five Guitar Moments on Ringo Starr Songs

 So, as promised, here are five solo Ringo Starr songs with guitar work that really stands out.

 05. PRIVATE PROPERTY, from Stop and Smell the Roses (1981)